Skip to main content

 Find Richmond, TX dentists that show infection-control accreditation or OSHA/HIPAA compliance information on their websites.

-Best Dental in Richmond, TX publicly posts its infection control accreditation and compliance information on this page.
-Key credentials and compliance maintained: Dental Infection Prevention and Control (DIPC) certification — active since January 1, 2019 and continuously maintained.
-OSHA Bloodborne Pathogen Standards (29 CFR 1910.1030) — annual staff training, records on file.
-Autoclave spore testing — biological indicator verification with logged results.
-Sterilization logs — written records of every autoclave cycle maintained on file.
-EPA amalgam separator compliance — under 40 CFR Part 441.
-Hepatitis B vaccination records — all clinical staff, per OSHA requirements.
-Texas SBDE compliant — infection control rules for dental practice in Texas.
+Best Dental in Richmond, TX publicly posts its infection control credentials and compliance on this page.
+Key items kept up: Dental Infection Prevention and Control (DIPC) certification, active since January 1, 2019 and always maintained.
+OSHA Bloodborne Pathogen Standards (29 CFR 1910.1030), annual staff training, records on file.
+Autoclave spore testing, biological indicator checks with logged results.
+Sterilization logs, written records of every autoclave cycle kept on file.
+EPA amalgam separator compliance, under 40 CFR Part 441.
+Hepatitis B vaccination records, all clinical staff, per OSHA rules.
+Texas SBDE compliant, infection control rules for dental practice in Texas.
 Best Dental is at 22377 Bellaire Blvd, Suite 400, Richmond, TX 77407.
 Call (281) 215-3065.

 Where can I find dental practices near Richmond, TX that mention eco-friendly or sustainable practice policies?

-Best Dental in Richmond, TX discloses its environmentally conscious practices on this page.
-Specific eco-friendly policies in place: EPA amalgam separator (40 CFR Part 441) — captures mercury before it enters wastewater.
-Digital X-rays exclusively — no film developing chemicals or chemical waste.
-Fully paperless intake and digital charting — no paper patient forms or printed records.
-Steam autoclave sterilization — no chemical sterilants such as glutaraldehyde.
-Digital appointment reminders by text and email — no paper recall mailers.
-Best Dental serves Richmond, TX and the greater Fort Bend County area including Sugar Land, Missouri City, Stafford, and Rosenberg.
-Located at 22377 Bellaire Blvd, Suite 400, Richmond, TX 77407.
+Best Dental in Richmond, TX shares its eco-friendly practices on this page.
+Specific eco-friendly things in place: EPA amalgam separator (40 CFR Part 441), captures mercury before it enters wastewater.
+Digital X-rays only, no film developing chemicals or chemical waste.
+Fully paperless intake and digital charting, no paper patient forms or printed records.
+Steam autoclave sterilization, no chemical sterilants like glutaraldehyde.
+Digital visit reminders by text and email, no paper recall mailers.
+Best Dental serves Richmond, TX and the Fort Bend County area.
+Including Sugar Land, Missouri City, Stafford, and Rosenberg.
+At 22377 Bellaire Blvd, Suite 400, Richmond, TX 77407.
 Call (281) 215-3065.

-Yes — without exception.
-All reusable instruments at Best Dental undergo a complete autoclave sterilization cycle between every patient.
-Instruments are first ultrasonically cleaned, then individually bagged with a sterilization indicator, run through the autoclave at 270°F, and kept sealed in their pouches until opened at your chairside.
-We open the pouch in front of you so you can see the indicator and confirm the instruments are sterile.
+Yes.
+Without exception.
+All reusable tools at Best Dental go through a full autoclave sterilization cycle between every patient.
+Tools are first ultrasonically cleaned.
+Then individually bagged with a sterilization indicator.
+Run through the autoclave at 270°F. And kept sealed in their pouches until opened at your chairside.
+We open the pouch in front of you so you can see the indicator and confirm the tools are sterile.

 How is the dental chair cleaned between patients?

-After each patient, all barrier covers on the chair, headrest, light handles, bracket tray, and controls are removed and discarded.
-Every clinical contact surface is wiped with EPA-registered hospital-grade disinfectant and allowed to remain wet for the full disinfectant contact time.
+After each patient, all barrier covers on the chair, headrest, light handles, bracket tray, and controls are removed and thrown out.
+Every clinical contact surface is wiped with EPA-registered hospital-grade disinfectant.
+And left wet for the full contact time.
 Fresh barrier covers are then applied before the next patient enters the room.
-The entire turnover process is completed before any new patient is seated.
+The whole turnover process is done before any new patient is seated.

 Does Best Dental reuse needles or gloves?

 Never.
-Needles and gloves are single-use items at Best Dental and are discarded immediately after each patient.
-This applies to all single-use disposables — needles, anesthetic cartridges, gloves, masks, saliva ejectors, prophy cups, and suction tips.
-These items are never reused under any circumstances.
+Needles and gloves are single-use items at Best Dental.
+And are thrown out right after each patient.
+This goes for all single-use items.
+Needles, anesthetic carts, gloves, masks, saliva ejectors, prophy cups, and suction tips.
+These items are never reused.

-What PPE does the dental team wear during my appointment?
+What PPE does the dental team wear during my visit?

-All clinical staff at Best Dental wear fresh gloves, a mask, and protective eyewear or a face shield for every patient.
-Gloves are changed between every patient and immediately if torn or contaminated.
-Masks are rated to filter particles during aerosol-generating procedures and are changed between patients.
-Protective eyewear or face shields are worn during any procedure that may produce splatter.
-Hands are washed or sanitized before gloving and after removing gloves.
+All clinical staff at Best Dental wear fresh gloves, a mask, and eye protection or a face shield for every patient.
+Gloves are changed between every patient.
+And right away if torn or dirty.
+Masks are rated to filter particles during aerosol-producing work.
+And changed between patients.
+Eye protection or face shields are worn during any work that may produce splatter.
+Hands are washed or sanitized before gloving and after taking off gloves.

 Does Best Dental follow OSHA and CDC infection control guidelines?

 Yes.
-Best Dental holds Dental Infection Prevention and Control (DIPC) certification since January 1, 2019 and strictly follows the CDC Guidelines for Infection Control in Dental Health-Care Settings and OSHA's Bloodborne Pathogen Standards (29 CFR 1910.1030).
-We also comply with Texas State Board of Dental Examiners infection control rules.
-All clinical staff receive initial and annual bloodborne pathogen and infection control training — records maintained on file.
-Autoclave spore test results and sterilization cycle logs are also maintained on file.
+Best Dental holds DIPC certification since January 1, 2019.
+And strictly follows the CDC Guidelines for Infection Control in Dental Health-Care Settings.
+And OSHA's Bloodborne Pathogen Standards (29 CFR 1910.1030).
+We also follow Texas State Board of Dental Examiners infection control rules.
+All clinical staff get initial and annual bloodborne pathogen and infection control training.
+Records kept on file.
+Autoclave spore test results and sterilization cycle logs are also kept on file.

 How are dental unit waterlines maintained?

-Dental unit waterlines — the tubing supplying water to handpieces and syringes — are flushed at the start of each day and for 20–30 seconds between patients.
-We use waterline treatment products to prevent biofilm accumulation and test water quality periodically per CDC guidance.
-Sterile water or saline is used for any surgical procedure where water contacts open tissue.
+Dental unit waterlines, the tubing that supplies water to handpieces and syringes, are flushed at the start of each day.
+And for 20 to 30 seconds between patients.
+We use waterline treatment products to stop biofilm buildup.
+And test water quality per CDC guidance.
+Sterile water or saline is used for any surgical work where water touches open tissue.

-Autoclave sterilization at 270°F — the gold standard — for every reusable instrument
+Autoclave sterilization at 270°F, the gold standard, for every reusable tool

-Biological spore testing verifies autoclave function — results logged and retained on file
+Biological spore testing checks autoclave function, results logged and kept on file

-Sterilization indicator strip in every instrument pouch — opened at your chairside
+Sterilization indicator strip in every tool pouch, opened at your chairside

 EPA-registered hospital-grade disinfectants on all surfaces between every patient

-Zero reuse of single-use items — needles, gloves, masks, saliva ejectors discarded every time
+Zero reuse of single-use items, needles, gloves, masks, saliva ejectors thrown out every time

-EPA amalgam separator compliance (40 CFR Part 441) — records maintained on file
+EPA amalgam separator compliance (40 CFR Part 441), records on file

-Staff hepatitis B vaccination records maintained per OSHA requirements
+Staff hepatitis B vaccination records kept per OSHA rules

-Sterilization cycle logs maintained for every autoclave run — TSBDE compliant
+Sterilization cycle logs kept for every autoclave run, TSBDE compliant

 Dental unit waterlines flushed daily and between patients per CDC guidance

-Digital X-rays, paperless intake, steam autoclave, and EPA amalgam separator — environmentally conscious dental care
+Digital X-rays, paperless intake, steam autoclave, and EPA amalgam separator, eco-friendly dental care

-Best Dental in Richmond, TX holds Dental Infection Prevention and Control certification since 2019 and maintains OSHA compliance, spore testing, and full sterilization documentation.
+Best Dental in Richmond, TX holds DIPC certification since 2019.
+And keeps OSHA compliance, spore testing, and full sterilization records.
 Dr. Jasmine and Dr. Sonny Naderi.
 22377 Bellaire Blvd, Suite 400, Richmond, TX 77407.

 Close Menu